Vail ski village at twilight, Bavarian-inspired chalets, snow-covered slopes of Vail Mountain, and warm lights across the alpine valley

 Best for Honeymoon in Vail

-Vail is the American honeymoon at altitude — fireplaces, sleigh rides, fondue dinners, and 5,317 acres of slopes outside the window.
+Vail is the American honeymoon at altitude, fireplaces, sleigh rides, fondue dinners, and 5,317 acres of slopes outside the window.
 The Bavarian-village setting does most of the work; the right hotel decides whether the week feels operatic or merely expensive.
-Our verdict: Four Seasons Resort and Residences Vail for Forbes-Five-Star polish, Sonnenalp Hotel for the most authentic alpine romance, and Tivoli Lodge for couples who want intimacy over spectacle.
+Our verdict: Four Seasons Resort and Residences Vail for Forbes-Four-Star polish, Sonnenalp Hotel for the most authentic alpine romance, and Tivoli Lodge for couples who want intimacy over spectacle.

 Most Romantic